Realms of the Haunting: Reception

 Realms of the Haunting was met with critical acclaim.
 It received an average score of 92% at GameRankings, based on an aggregate of 7 reviews.
 Though he noted a lack of originality in the basic plot, Air Hendrix of GamePro found the high-quality cinematics, atmospheric presentation, and overall strong gameplay as both a puzzle adventure and a first-person shooter made Realms of the Haunting a captivating experience.
 He summarized, "While sometimes it gets frustratingly arbitrary, overall the adventure side, action side, and story line blend together quite nicely."
-Both Air Hendrix and a Next Generation critic remarked that the controls are clunky at first but can be adjusted to with time.
+Both Air Hendrix and a Next Generation critic remarked that the controls are clunky at first, but can be adjusted to with time.
 Next Generation was most impressed with the game's massive size, reckoning that it takes 80 to 100 hours to complete, rarely reuses textures or architectural designs in different areas, and has a huge variety of monsters.
 The reviewer concluded, "For something that came from Interplay with very little fanfare, Realms of the Haunting could be one of the best adventure games of this year."

-Realms of the Haunting was a finalist for the Academy of Interactive Arts & Sciences' 1997 "Computer Adventure Game of the Year" award, which ultimately went to Blade Runner.
+During the Academy of Interactive Arts & Sciences' inaugural Interactive Achievement Awards, Realms of the Haunting was a finalist for "PC Adventure Game of the Year" and "Computer Entertainment Title of the Year", which ultimately went to Blade Runner and StarCraft, respectively.